Roscommon county football team: History

+A book, Roscommon Football Legends, commemorating the teams of this era, was launched in December 2016.

+A series of minor championships (1981, 1984, 1989 and 1992), and an All-Ireland Under-21 final in 1982, showed the impact of that success and in 1990 and 1991 Roscommon emerged from Connacht again, succumbing to Meath by a single point in the 1991 All Ireland semi-final.

 Nine unsuccessful seasons followed before, in 2001, Roscommon regained the Connacht title following a brilliant win and performance over eventual All-Ireland champions Galway and a very dramatic end-of-match victory over Mayo.
 However, they failed to make any further progress in the 2001 All Ireland Championship and the decade that followed was amongst the least successful in the team's history.

 On the field, outside of a very exciting run in 2003, the senior team failed to record any notable successes since their 2001 Connacht Championship title win until 2010.
 The success of the county's Minor team in winning the All-Ireland title in 2006 offered hope, however.

 In 2010, Roscommon captured their 20th Senior Connacht football title.
 In the first round they defeated London in Ruislip 0-14 to 0-6.
-In the semi final played in Dr Hyde Park Roscommon beat Leitrim 1-13 to 0-11.
+In the semi-final played in Dr Hyde Park Roscommon beat Leitrim 1-13 to 0-11.
 In the final played in McHale Park, Roscommon overcame favourites Sligo on a scoreline of 0-14 to 0-13.
-Roscommon were subsequently beaten in the All-Ireland Quarter Final in Croke Park by Cork 1-16 to 0-10.
+Roscommon were subsequently beaten in the All-Ireland Quarter-final in Croke Park by Cork 1-16 to 0-10.

 Roscommon made their return to Division 1 of the National Football League in 2016 and enjoyed a successful campaign picking up wins against Kerry, Cork, Donegal and Down, before losing a League semi-final to Kerry at Croke Park.
 However, they endured a disappointing Championship.
 A draw against Galway in the Connacht Final in terrible conditions brought them to a replay in Castlebar, where Roscommon went on to lose by 11 points.
-They exited the All-Ireland Championship with a 4th Round Qualifier loss to Clare.
+They exited the All-Ireland Championship with a 4th round Qualifier loss to Clare.

 Roscommon were subsequently relegated from Division 1 of the League in 2017 after losing all but 1 of their games.
 In 2018 Roscommon were promoted back to Division 1 by topping the Division 2 group and winning the Division 2 title in Croke Park against Cavan.

 Roscommon beat Galway in the 2017 Connacht Senior Football Championship final on a scoreline of 2-15 to 0-12.
 It was Roscommon's 23rd Connacht SFC final win, a first since 2010 and a first at Pearse Stadium since 1978.